-The gap between the end of deck and kerb units and the ballast wall at fixed joints shall be filled with dry cement mortar packed tightly into the gap.
+For transversely stressed deck units supported on mortar pads, the gap between the end of deck units / kerb units and the ballast wall at fixed joints shall be filled with dry cement mortar packed tightly into the gap.

-10.3 Cutting of lifting hoop anchors from deck and kerb units
+10.3 Cutting of lifting hoop anchors from deck units, kerb units and winged planks

-The lifting hoop anchors shall be cut off flush with the top surface of the deck, units, or kerb unit recesses.
+The lifting hoop anchors shall be cut off flush with the top surface of the deck units, kerb units or winged planks.
 If gas cutting is used, the operation shall be performed quickly to ensure minimal heat transfer into the unit from the lifting hoop anchors.

-After cutting of lifting hoops anchors three coats of surface tolerant epoxy coating shall be applied over the area specified in the Drawing at each cut to prevent corrosion.
+For bridges with no cast in-situ deck, three coats of surface tolerant epoxy coating shall be applied over the area specified in the Drawing at each cut to prevent corrosion.
 The minimum total film thickness of the three coats shall be 0.3 mm dry or 0.6 mm wet.

 Surface tolerant epoxy coating shall be a registered product in accordance with Clause 6.1.
+Clause 4 of Annexure MRTS74.1 lists the registered products to be used for the project.

-After cutting and coating of the kerb unit hoop anchors, the recesses shall be filled with grout.
-Grout material shall be in accordance with Clause 6.2.5.
+After cutting and coating of the kerb unit hoop anchors, the recesses shall be filled with grout or mortar.
+Grout/mortar material shall be in accordance with Clause 6.2.4 or 6.3.2.